10148 109 Street NW, Edmonton

 My sister, Lequyen, got the the Magnum, which is their blue cheeseburger with bacon.
 Relatively simple single cheeseburger, but the only difference is the addition of blue cheese.
 I actually really like strong cheese, but I thought that there was just a little bit too much of it.
 It overpowered the rest of the burger.
 Hers was around 12 dollars, which is so ridiculously expensive for what she got.
 I only paid 1-2 dollars more and I got an additional beef patty, and a cheese patty.

 Jamie got the Vatican City.
-So this is a double cheeseburger stuffed between two grilled cheese sandwiches.
+This is a double cheeseburger stuffed between two grilled cheese sandwiches.
 His was not too much more expensive than mine, at 14-15 dollars.
 The grilled cheeses were actually a nice touch to the burger.
 The buns that are provided in all of the other regular burgers are actually pretty plain.
 They are thin, and really the only purpose they serve is to hold everything together.
 They are small and thin, and do not even seem freshly baked or anything at all.
 I think having my cheese-patty tilted it in my favour for having the best tasting burger.

 Thomas and Christina got other some other burgers that basically tasted like everything else.
 There really is no difference between their burgers, they all taste roughly the same.
 I would have to say that the biggest differences between the burgers would have to be whether or not it has blue cheese, an extra ‘the option’ patty, and whether or not the outside are buns or grilled cheeses.
 Everything else in between is kind of too insignificant to notice the differences.We also got the chili cheese fries.
 This too, was a little bit underwhelming.
 It wasn’t the great, but it wasn’t terrible at the same time.
 The chilli itself was kind of bland.
 There weren’t a lot of flavours, and the fries weren’t even seasoned well.